setebe/dir-compressor/README.md

   --src      The path of the folder to archive.
   --dest     The path of the zip file to create.
-  --exclude  Specify a list with the names of the files and folders to exclude
+  --exclude  Specify a list with the names of the files and folders to exclude --flatOff  Include the directory inside the zip, meaning if you specify this the target directory will be inside and not flatted
 ```